 Payroll is processed bi-weekly by Landrum.
 Bi-weekly timesheets are prepared electronically in Landrum's timesheet system by the employee.
-Once the timesheet is completed the employee will electronically approve the timesheet.
-Their supervisor will also electronically approve the timesheet.
-The Senior Accountant reviews payroll reports for accuracy prior to submitting to Landrum for payroll processing.
+Once the timesheet is completed the employee will electronically submit their timesheet for approval.
+Their supervisor will electronically approve the timesheet.
+The Accounting Manager reviews payroll reports for accuracy prior to submitting to Landrum for payroll processing.